5 Signs Your Hip Has Poor Alignment

 Our hip is what is called a ball and socket joint.
 The joint is formed by the head of our femur (which is our big upper leg bone) meeting a curved shaped socket in our pelvis.
 Because it is a ball and socket joint it has (or should have) LOTS of movement capability.
 The femur will roll and glide within the joint depending on what movement we do.

-Unfortunately, because we have so much going on at this joint it can be susceptible to poor alignment.
-It is common, for the femur bone to get pulled forward in the socket and this can cause lots of pain and weakness.
+Unfortunately, because we have so much going on at this joint it can be susceptible to poor hip alignment.
+It is common, for the femur bone to get pulled forward in the socket and this can cause lots of pain and weakness in the hip.

 Things that can make it move forward include: